KaimingTao/Think-Kendo/video-recording/what-to-looking-for.md

 - Check if the arm swing is right
 - Check if the cutting is right
 - Check the spirit
-- Find one or two points that can be improved, especially the easy points.
+- Find one or two points that can be improved, especially the easy points
--